 Derby Cathedral School is the first Church of England secondary-phase school within the Diocese of Derby and is a joint venture between the Derby Diocesan Academy Trust (DDAT) and Derby Cathedral.
-We will work closely with the Local Authority in the planning of the school and will forge strong links with schools across Derby including the established family of Derby Diocesan Academy Trust schools.
+We work closely with the Local Authority have forged strong links with schools across Derby including the established family of Derby Diocesan Academy Trust schools.

 The Diocese and the Cathedral, under the Bishop’s guidance, have been playing a key role in raising aspirations and opportunities for the young people of Derby.
 Examples include: